 A positive attitude can help us stay pleasant and calm, even through the chaos of security.
 Swapping out that RBF for a warm smile can help disarm tense situations- even in airport security.

 Even if you end up getting a physical pat down, stay calm.
 Practicing gratitude for security that keeps everyone safe can make the process of a pat-down less disruptive – after all, they have a job to do, and that job is keeping all of us safe.

 Airport security – especially if you’ve been selected for an extra pat down – it can stressful.
 Instead of giving into the spiral of negative thinking, just breathe and be present: you’ll get through it!

-For survivors of previous assault and people with anxiety disorders, getting pat down by security is more than stressful- it can be really triggering.
+For survivors of SA and people with anxiety disorders, getting pat down by security is more than stressful- it can be really triggering.
 If, like me, your discomfort with airport security patdowns is more than a casual dislike, consider pre-check.